Welcome to the Motley Fool’s “Beginner’s guide to investing in ASX shares”.

 That’s why everyone should have an emergency fund – a cash hoard you can raid if unexpected expenses show up.
 Your emergency fund needs to be readily accessible in a high-yield savings account.

-Don’t expect to make a killing on this investment — the interest you can get on most savings accounts won’t even keep up with inflation — but the peace of mind it will buy is priceless.
+Don’t expect to make a killing on this investment.
+The interest on most savings accounts these days won’t even keep up with inflation – but the peace of mind an emergency fund brings is priceless.

 How big should this essential investment be?
 Here are some basic guidelines:

 Then your emergency fund should cover living expenses for …

 Are the sole breadwinner or work in an unstable industry

 Are retired and living on a fixed income